 Emergency assistance available for landholders

-Local Land Services and NSW DPI are on the ground providing assistance to landholders who have been impacted by the fires in NSW.
+Local Land Services and NSW Department of Primary Industries (NSW DPI) are on the ground providing assistance to landholders who have been impacted by the fires in NSW.
 We assist with:

 - emergency fodder

 Bee keepers are also eligible for assistance if affected by fire, just like other animal managers.
 If you require emergency assistance to care for your hives as a result of the recent fires, call the Agriculture and Animal Services Hotline.

 If you, or your community have been affected by the fires and have concerns about your livestock, pets, companion animals or wildlife, call the Agriculture and Animal Services Hotline on 1800 814 647 for assistance.
 For more information visit the NSW DPI website.

 Disaster recovery grants of up to $75,000 are now available to eligible primary producers in Local Government Areas (LGAs) affected by the NSW bushfires that have occurred from 31 August 2019.
 Read the Special Disaster Grant - Bushfires Guidelines to see the eligibility criteria and a full list of affected LGAs.

 If you are a primary producer who has already accessed up to $15,000 under this disaster recovery grant scheme, you can now apply for additional funds up to $75,000.